JackDV/helpdocs/troubleshooting.md

 > ***Here is a quick demonstration on how to bend a wire back to 90 degrees***
 > <iframe width="500" height="300" src="https://drive.google.com/file/d/17tOngyfR2waVlRzFmAdUNLqegxGkKE3B/preview" frameborder="0" allow="accelerometer; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+## Assembly Issues

+### Issue: Switches are not clipping into plate, and plate is not sitting level.

+**Cause:** This can happen when the plate is pushed down while clipping in switches, which then causes the plate to sit below the switch.